 The Resident Services Coordinator oversees multiple community service desks that serve a population of 3,500 students residing in two traditional residence halls and three apartment style buildings.
 This staff member has oversight with regard to key handling and inventory, US mail and package processing; training, scheduling and supervision of the Resident Services Assistant staff.

 Residential Life Administrative Assistant

 The Administrative Assistant reports primarily to the Director of Residential Life, and also provides support to the Associate Director of Residential Life.
 The Administrative Assistant works on special projects as well as providing support for the daily program operations.

 Residential Life Area Coordinator (AC)

 A full-time professional Area Coordinator (AC) oversees each Residential Community.
 These professionals are skilled in, conflict resolution, advising, crisis intervention, resource referral, and administrative management.
 They can be contacted through your front desk.
-These managers supervise a Graduate Assistant, Senior Resident Assistants, and a staff of student Resident Assistants.
+These managers supervise a Graduate Assistant and a staff of student Resident Assistants.

 Graduate Assistant (GA)

 Graduate Assistants live and work in our community.
 The Living Learning Graduate Assistants (GAs) provide academic support and bridge student relationships with the university's faculty and academic support staff.

 Resident Assistants (RAs) are students who have experience living in residential communities and are familiar with what it takes to make the most of your experience here.
 Your RA has been carefully selected on the basis of his/her ability to show concern for students and to help make your living environment positive and educationally enriching.
 RAs are trained to serve as community builders, activity advisors, group facilitators, and referral agents.
 Your RA is someone who can answer your questions.
 If they can't answer your question, they will refer you to the person who can.
 Remember, our program exists so you, the resident, will be challenged and supported to learn and grow.